Moving to a New Place? Stay Covered with Home Insurance from TD!

 Yes!
 With TD Insurance, you can have insurance that travels with you.
-Breaking1 or losing your belongings is a common concern when moving.
+Accidentally damaging or losing your belongings is a common concern when moving.
 However, it's less commonly known that your belongings in transit are automatically covered when you move.

 If you're moving within Canada, TD Insurance will continue to insure your old home, travelling contents, and contents in your new residence for up to 30 days.
 And just so you know, we offer home insurance in all provinces and territories!